jonkchan/SQL-Practice/README.md

 #### Note:

 - All extra white space within a SQL statement is ignored when the statement is processed.
-SQL statements can be specificed on one long line or broken up over many lines
+SQL statements can be specified on one long line or broken up over many lines
 - Most SQL developers find that breaking up statements over multiple lines makes it easier to read and debug.

 #### Example: